-Figure 3-7 Notable Droughts, Angelina County and East Texas
+Figure 3-27 Notable Droughts, Angelina County and East Texas

-December 2005 - High fire danger continued across all of Northeast and East Central Texas throughout the month of December.
-The month was a continuation of the devastating drought that impacted much of the eastern half of the state through 2005.
-Many lakes and reservoirs remained near or set all time record levels and a series of dry cold fronts that blew through the region during the month did not help the already dry conditions.
+December 2005 - High fire danger continued across all of Northeast & East Texas throughout December, a continuation of devastating drought that impacted much of eastern Texas in 2005.
+Many lakes and reservoirs remained near or set all time record low levels and a series of dry cold fronts blew through the region exacerbated already dry conditions.
 Several small fires broke out across the region during the month but the resulting damage was minimal.
 Burn bans continue for many counties across Northeast Texas as most of the region experienced rainfall deficits of some 15 to 20 inches in a year.